Annshimko/Homework/AnnShimko/README.md

 Later, during RSS_reader execution existing cache is compared with the feed and upcoming news is added.
 Simultaneously, feed images are cached into "images" folder.

-Using --date argument news can be search by date from cache.
+Using --date argument news can be searched by date from cache.
+The date should be provided in %Y%m%d format, for example: 20211029.
+If no --source provided, the search is performed through all sources for this date.
+--date mode works with files, stored in local folders created while news caching.
+--date mode doesn't requre Internet connection.

+--tohtml and --topdf arguments allows to convert the feed into html and pdf formats correspondingly, including images in the body of the news field.

 Installation and setup:

 Windows:
-C:\Users\...\dist> py -3 -m pip install RSS_reader-3.0.tar.gz
+C:\Users\...\dist> py -3 -m pip install RSS_reader-4.0.tar.gz
 Unix-like OS:
-.../dist$ sudo python3 -m pip install RSS_reader-3.0.tar.gz
+.../dist$ sudo python3 -m pip install RSS_reader-4.0.tar.gz